 The Nominating/Corporate Governance Committee has the responsibility of identifying candidates for election as directors, reviewing background information relating to candidates for director, and recommending to the Board of Directors nominees for directors to be submitted to stockholders for election.
 It is the policy of the Nominating/Corporate Governance Committee to consider director candidates recommended by stockholders.
-Nominees to be evaluated by the Nominating/Corporate Governance Committee are selected by the Nominating/Corporate Governance Committee from candidates recommended by multiple sources, including, candidates recommended to the Board by third parties, candidates identified by independent search firms (which firms may be paid by the Company for their services), other directors, management and stockholders, all of whom will be evaluated based on the same criteria.
+Nominees to be evaluated by the Nominating/Corporate Governance Committee are selected by the Nominating/Corporate Governance Committee are selected by the Nominating/Corporate Governance Committee are selected by the Nominating/Corporate Governance Committee from candidates recommended by multiple sources, including, candidates recommended to the Board by third parties, candidates identified by independent search firms (which firms may be paid by the Company for their services), other directors, management and stockholders, all of whom will be evaluated based on the same criteria.
 As of March 20, 2023, we had not received any recommendations from stockholders for potential director candidates.
 All of the current nominees for director are standing members of the Board that are proposed by the entire Board for re-election.
 Written suggestions for nominees should be addressed to: Craig L. Weinstock, Secretary, NOV Inc., 10353 Richmond Avenue, Houston, Texas 77042.